ShuranXu/Analysis-of-Trump-Tweets-Impact-To-Pharmaceutical-Stocks/README.md

        XGBoost with 2 features: 0.423

 ## 7. Conclusion
 When comparing performance of various machine learning models, the XGBoost model performance is better than LSTM and Arima.

-We feel that we do not have significant evidence to conclude that Trump's tweets impacts stock prices of GSK, Pfizer, AstaZeneca.
+We feel that we do not have significant evidence to conclude that Trump's tweets impacts the move of stock prices of GSK, Pfizer, AstaZeneca.

+With the limited time available to complete the project, there were some constraints that we had to further investigate and complete our findings:
+* Perform additional work to more accurately compare numerical results between different models
+* Increase the time frame of the dataset and run all models
+* Increase the scope of the twitter feeds to include all stock markets and use generic stocks e.g S&P500
+* Further investigation to understand differences in output of actual values displayed between various models
+* Add and evaluate model performance with more features
+* Use of different techniques for sentiment analysis

 ## 8. Technical specifications